Working on translations¶

 psychopy/psychopy/app/locale

-(language), followed by _CC
+ll_ (language), followed by _CC (country), for example:

 ar_001 for Modern Standard Arabic*